Professional Orientation (Built Environment) (10334.3)

 Contact with staff should generally be within the allocated class times.
 Consultation by appointment outside of class is in addition to, not instead of, the scheduled class time.
 Consultation appointment times are listed on the Canvas site.
 Students who do not attend classes, and who do not have a medical or counselling certificate or other genuine reason for absence, should not expect additional tutorial or consultation time.

 Please note: staff are not able to return calls to long distance or mobile telephone numbers after normal hours or on weekends or holidays.
 Teaching staff may not be able to attend to phone calls or reply to emails immediately.

 Group emails are sent to your University student email address – you can set up a forward from the student address to a personal address if you wish.

 Emails to the lectures / tutors are normally checked during regular business hours, and are usually not checked or answered at nights, on weekends or on public holidays.
 If you do not receive a reply to an email within three working days, please send it again – sometimes they go astray or are accidentally overlooked.
-Please include your name and a topic in the ‘subject' line, and your name, student number and contact telephone number in the body of the email.
+Please include your name and a topic in the ‘subject' line, and your name, student number in the body of the email.